sgmurphy/wordpress-plugins/media-cleaner/readme.txt

 == Changelog ==

-= 6.6.9 (2023/12/05) =
+= 6.7.0 (2024/01/13) =
-* Add: Expert Mode for advanced users.
+* Add: New 'check-live' argument for WP-CLI.
+* Add: Import and Export of the settings.
 * Info: We are working hard on Media Cleaner.
 If you want to share some love, write a simple and nice review [here](https://wordpress.org/support/plugin/media-cleaner/reviews/?rate=5#new-post).
 Thank you so much! 💖

+= 6.6.9 (2023/12/05) =
+* Add: Expert Mode for advanced users.

 = 6.6.8 (2023/11/18) =
 * Add: Support for ACF File Field based on IDs.